Viktor Medvedchuk: Russian invasion of Ukraine

 On 10 January 2023, Medvedchuk was stripped of his Ukrainian citizenship alongside three other people's deputies.

 Medvedchuk's term as People's Deputy of Ukraine was terminated by parliament on 13 January 2023.
-320 members of parliament voted to strip Medvedchuk of his position as a people’s deputy.
+320 members of parliament voted to strip Medvedchuk of his position as a people's deputy.

+Exile

-On 16 January Medvedchuk published an article in the Russian newspaper Izvestia in which he blamed "the collective West" for creating the conditions that lead to what he labelled the "Ukrainian conflict," and advocated for taking Russian interests into account.
+On 16 January 2023 Medvedchuk published an article in the Russian newspaper Izvestia in which he blamed "the collective West" for creating the conditions that lead to what he labelled the "Ukrainian conflict", and advocated for taking Russian interests into account.
 In the article, Medvedchuk did not mention, nor condemn, the 2022 Russian invasion of Ukraine.
 Reporting about this opinion piece, Russia's TASS news agency stated that this was "his first article for the Russian media after arriving in Russia from Ukraine as a result of a detainee exchange."

+In April 2023 Medvedchuk created the "Different Ukraine" movement.
+This organisation claims that Ukraine is ruled by Nazis and repeats other Russian disinformation.
+Various fugitives from Ukraine joined this organisation: political commentators (from already closed pro-Russian TV channels) like Ruslan Kotsaba, deputies of local councils from Opposition Platform — For Life and other Ukrainians accused of treason and separatism by the Ukrainian authorities.
+In December 2023 a branch of "Different Ukraine", who claimed to be an international organisation, was opened in Serbia.

+In March 2024, the Czech Republic accused Medvedchuk of financing a pro-Russia propaganda network under the media outlet Voice of Europe that paid European politicians in cash or cryptocurrency in an attempt to influence elections.